 Read guidelines for journal editors, including information on handling authorship, peer review, corrections, retractions, and withdrawal of articles

 This section provides guidance on copyright and open access agreements

 This section links to useful information on publication policies and procedures across disciplines

-This section links to COPE flowcharts and sample letters to authors.
-Login is required for access to sample letters on COPE website.
+This section links to COPE flowcharts and sample letters to authors (Login required for COPE website)

 These guidelines were written by Lisa Deakin, Martine Docking, Chris Graf, Jackie Jones, Tiffany McKerahan, Martin Ottmar, Allen Stevens, Edward Wates, and Deb Wyatt, with additional contributions from Sue Joshua.